Candied Yams Recipe (Sweet, Buttery & Southern-Style)

 Irresistibly Delicious Candied Yams Recipe

-Fall is the perfect time for warming comfort food, and nothing says “autumn” quite like a dish of sweet, candied yams.
+This candied yams recipe is the perfect warming comfort food, and nothing says “autumn” quite like a dish of sweet, candied yams.
 With their rich flavors and inviting aroma, these yams make a delightful addition to any holiday table or family gathering.
 Today, I’m sharing my go-to recipe that takes sweet potatoes to the next level.
 Let’s get started!

 First things first, let’s organize our ingredients and get everything measured properly.
 This step is called “mise en place” and it aides in your overall efficiency and helps with cleanup.